 Ensuring that rural health care providers have access to broadband and telephone service at rates comparable to those paid by urban providers is a core mission of the FCC.
 The agency is also looking for new ways to boost telehealth efforts and maintains a dedicated team focused exclusively on connectivity and health care.

-- Connected Care Pilot Program: Working with Commissioner Carr, the Chairman presented final rules to stand up a broader, longer-term Connected Care Pilot Program.
-It will study how connected care could be a permanent part of the Universal Service Fund by making available up to $100 million of universal service support over three years to help defray eligible health care providers’ costs of providing telehealth services to patients at their homes or mobile locations, with an emphasis on providing those services to low-income Americans and veterans.
+- Connected Care Pilot Program: The FCC's Connected Care Pilot Program will study how connected care could be a permanent part of the Universal Service Fund by making available up to $100 million of universal service support over three years to help defray eligible health care providers’ costs of providing telehealth services to patients at their homes or mobile locations, with an emphasis on providing those services to low-income Americans and veterans.
 On June 17, 2021, the FCC approved guidance for this program that allows the 3-year projects to begin and announced 36 newly approved projects.
 These Pilot projects join an initial set of 23 projects approved in January, bringing the total to over $57 million in funding for 59 pilot projects servince patients in 30 states plus Washington, DC.

 - Connect2HealthFCC Task Force: The Connect2HealthFCC Task Force is exploring the intersection of broadband, advanced technology and health, engaging with a wide array of stakeholders, and further charting the broadband future of health care—serving as an umbrella for all FCC health-oriented activities to help enable a healthier America.
 Among its projects, the Task Force has led the Commission's work on Mapping Broadband Health in America, a first-of-its-kind platform allowing users to interactively visualize, overlay and analyze broadband and health data at the national, state, and county levels, and enabling detailed study of the intersection between connectivity and health.